How melatonin may help anxiety (and when to avoid it)

 Melatonin may be helpful if you’re experiencing anxiety related to or co-occurring with insomnia, but it’s not generally recommended as a treatment for anxiety.

 Rather than trying to manage a possible anxiety disorder with an over-the-counter dietary supplement, we suggest you talk with a medical professional.
-You can get both anxiety and insomnia treatments with Lemonaid.
+You may be able to receive both anxiety and insomnia treatments with Lemonaid.

 Takeaway

-• Melatonin is not a treatment for anxiety, but it may ease symptoms in some instances.
+• Melatonin is not a treatment for anxiety, but it may secondarily ease anxiety by easing certain sleep disruptions.

 • More research is needed to establish safety for long-term use.